JayThibs/supervising-ais-improving-ais/README.md

 ```

 # Roadmap
 * Short-term: Share an easy-to-use pipeline for the repository and so that other researchers can run quick experiments on other models and datasets to compare changes in model behavior.
+This includes interactive plots, easily testing new models (local and API models), UI for quick experimentation and analysis, and more.
 * Mid-term: Improve clustering and comparison methods; add prompt datasets (e.g. honeypots).
 * Long-term: We expect to publish experiment results, highlighting model behavior changes that could impact alignment.
 Integrate data attribution methods and SAEs (finding feature differences).